 - What do my results mean / Why should my audience care?

 - Make sure your audience knows the point

 Capitalize, bold and center your research question.
 Dedicate an entire slide to it.
 You need to make clear the purpose of your thesis i.e. what you were trying to find out.
-If that is unclear to the audience, then you’ve lost them before you’ve even started.
+If that is unclear to the audience, then you’ve lost their attention before you’ve even started.

 - Ditch the literature review

 I’m sorry.
 I know you worked hard on those 12+ pages of previous research.
 It’s just that… nobody cares.
+This is not urgent information for your audience.
 Do not spend 2-3 minutes rambling about what Stark and Banner (2012) found in their experiment.
 The literature review is integral to the thesis itself, not the presentation.

 If you do need to define terms of your RQ for the audience, then go for it.
 Otherwise, don’t waste time discussing what your sources found.
 Reveal your RQ, announce and briefly define your theory and move on to the methodology.

 - Spend most of your presentation on the meaning of your results

 The aforementioned elements should be accounted for in the first five minutes of your presentation.
 After that, explain in depth your results and the interpretations of your results.